 The Ordinary is a brand that has brought us plenty of must-have skincare products but are they really worth it?
 In this post, we’re going over The Ordinary Lactic Acid 5% along with a how to use guide, further below.

 The brand falls under the Deceim Group, including other brands such as NIOD and Hylamide – bringing us science based skincare to help our skin.

 With all the hype The Ordinary has received, are the products really worth it?
 Let’s take a look at the “must-have” skincare product which is Lactic Acid.

 One thing that I really like about The Ordinary is it’s packaging.
 Whilst it’s very minimal, it’s clean and projects the whole vibe of science-meets-skincare perfectly.
 It’s clean, professional and sleek.

-For me, personally, the box helps me keep this stored in my beauty / skincare drawer in a neat and co-ordinated way.
+For me, personally, I like keeping things stored neatly and in a co-ordinated way.
 I have all my beauty, skincare and makeup organised by brand and colour.

 The product itself comes in a glass bottle complete with a glass pipette allowing you to easily use the amount you want.

 The Ordinary Lactic Acid 5% – What is Lactic Acid?